sxs-collaboration/spectre/docs/Tutorials/Visualization.md

 visualization using ParaView.
 To this end we provide the tool `generate-xdmf` in the Python command-line interface.
 Run it in your build directory as `spectre generate-xdmf`.
-It takes three required arguments which are passed to `--file-prefix`, `--subfile-name`, and `--output`.
-The argument passed to `--file-prefix` is the name of the H5 volume data, leaving out the node number and extension.
+It takes two required arguments which are passed to `--subfile-name`, and `--output`.
 The argument passed to `--subfile-name` is the name of the subfile inside the H5 volume data file where data is stored.
 In the above example, `--subfile-name` would be `VolumePsiPiPhiEvery50Slabs`.
 The argument passed to `--output` is the